The hyva-tokens command

-hyva-tokens is a command-line tool that generates a CSS file from a design tokens file.
+The hyva-tokens command generates a CSS file from a design tokens file.
 This bridges the gap between design and development by allowing you to use values from design applications like Figma directly in your theme.

-If you are unfamiliar with design tokens, they are essentially key-value pairs that store design-related information, such as colors, spacing, and typography.
-You have likely used a similar concept in your TailwindCSS configuration.
+A similar concept was used in earlier JS based TailwindCSS configuration.
 For a more detailed explanation, please refer to our FAQ page on design tokens.

 How It Works

-This command will read a design tokens file and generate a generated/hyva-tokens.css file in your theme.
+This will read a design tokens file and generate a generated/hyva-tokens.css file in your theme.

 Configuration